 Another popular hiking destination is Middlesex Fells, which has another network of trails, ponds, and lakes.
-The Skyline Trail at Middlesex is also heavily trafficked, but is a bit more moderate at 8 miles and 1,000 ft of gain according to Alltrails (though my watch recorded 1,600+).
+The Skyline Trail at Middlesex is also heavily trafficked, but is a bit more challenging at 8 miles and 1,000 ft of gain.

 Most of the trail is in the woods and doesn’t offer great views, but the there is a section towards the end of the trail with a clear view of the city.
 If you only want the views but not the workout, park at the South Border Road Parking Lot and take a short hike to Wright’s Tower.
 Parking here does fill up fast, so go earlier on the weekends.
 The trail can get icy in the winter as well, so bring some traction!

 9. Watch the Sunset at the Esplanade

 The Esplanade is a stretch of land along the Charles River near Back Bay.
 There’s plenty of grass for picnics and a bike path for long walks.
 It’s a perfect place to people watch and watch the sunset.

 In the summer, there’s a beer garden at Fiedler Field on the Esplanade by Night Shift Brewing, which looks really romantic with its string lights and bustling atmosphere.
 There are also other locations around the city, particularly in Allston, Cambridge, and Somerville.

 10. Walk/Bike/Roller Blade along the Charles River